The awards will be handed out May 19 in New York.

 Additionally, A Series of Unfortunate Events was named the sole winner in the children and youth programming category.

-Also announced Thursday, the Fred Rogers Co. will receive the Institutional Award "in recognition for carrying on the legacy of its eponymous founder, whose iconic children’s program debuted 50 years ago."
+Meanwhile, as previously announced, the Fred Rogers Co. also will receive an Institutional Award "in recognition for carrying on the legacy of its eponymous founder, whose iconic children’s program debuted 50 years ago."
 The children's program won a Peabody in 1968, while the host himself won one in 1992.
 He died in 2003.

-Last week, the jurors unveiled the 60 nominees for the "most compelling and empowering stories released in electronic media" last year.
-Those finalists are being narrowed down to 30 winners — aka the Peabody 30 — to be revealed by category.
-The final group of winners, for news/radio/public service programming, will be announced April 24.
+Earlier this month, the jurors unveiled the 60 nominees for the "most compelling and empowering stories released in electronic media" last year.
+Those finalists were narrowed down to 30 winners — aka the Peabody 30.

 In addition, Carol Burnett will receive the inaugural Peabody Career Achievement Award at the event.